 I’ve been lucky enough to watch cricket in three different countries so far – England, New Zealand and the West Indies.
-Obviously there is more to see and that list needs to be added to in the future.

 Top 10 Largest Cricket Stadiums in the World by Boundary and Playing Area